polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/tree/README.md

 ## Bandwidth usage

-The Ajax TreeView widget actually does not itself use any custom JavaScript, besides the core JavaScript from p5.ajax, which in its minified and GZipped version, is roughly 5KB of JavaScript.
+The Ajax TreeView widget actually does not itself use any custom JavaScript, besides the core JavaScript from p5.ajax, which in its minified version, is roughly 2.8KB of JavaScript.
 In addition, it uses only three tiny images by default, and one tiny CSS file.
 So in its absolutely minimum version, without Bootstrap included, the entire download for your clients, is less than 10KB for the initial loading.
 And as you expand items, it loads an addition ~1KB for each Ajax request, depending upon how many items you fetch.